 - The chain of custody is unbroken.
 It is important to be able to show who had possession of the video from the time it was stored in order to establish that it has not been manipulated.
-In the past, video would have been stored on physical tapes, making the chain of custody question easier to answer.
-With digital storage and retrieval, the chain of custody question can become more technical.
+In the past, a video would have been stored on physical tapes, making the chain of custody question easier to answer.
+With digital storage and retrieval, the chain of custody questions can become more technical.

 For more information call Maryland Security Professionals

-Maryland Security Professionals provides security camera systems specially tailored to customer needs in Washington D.C. and nearby Maryland, Delaware, Virginia, and West Virginia.
+Maryland Security Professionals provides high-quality security camera systems specially tailored to customer needs in Washington D.C. and nearby Maryland, Delaware, Virginia, and West Virginia.
 Our expert installation and high-tech equipment provide high-quality footage that may help bolster or defend any legal claims related to your property.
 Call today to schedule a free security audit of your home or business.

 More on using security camera footage as evidence in court: